-CHPC works directly with owners to help them identify creative ways to finance energy efficiency retrofits in their buildings.
-This involves educating owners about the programs and opportunities for rebates and funding available to them, as well as developing innovative financing tools to assist those owners hoping to complete energy efficiency work outside of a major retrofit.
+The California Housing Partnership works directly with nonprofit affordable housing owners and public housing authorities to help them identify creative ways to finance energy and water retrofits and clean energy improvements for their properties.
+This involves educating owners about the programs and opportunities for incentives available to them, as well as developing innovative demonstration projects to explore new technologies, financing tools and business models for affordable rental homes.

 Low-Income Weatherization Program

-The Low-income Weatherization Program (LIWP) will install rooftop solar systems, solar hot water heater systems and weatherization measures on low-income households in disadvantaged communities to reduce greenhouse gas emissions and save energy.
-LIWP makes available $75 million for weatherization measures.
+The California Low-income Weatherization Program for Multifamily Properties (LIWP) installs rooftop solar systems, solar hot water heater systems and weatherization measures on low-income multifamily properties in disadvantaged communities to reduce greenhouse gas emissions and save energy.

-The California Housing Partnership is working closely with the California Department of Community Services and Development and the Association for Energy Affordability to lead the outreach effort for LIWP.
-Through direct owner engagement and education, CHPC hopes to increase participation in LIWP and equip owners to use all the advantages of the program.
+The California Housing Partnership works closely with the and the Association for Energy Affordability to lead the outreach effort for LIWP.

 For information about LIWP, please contact Blanca de la Cruz at firstname.lastname@example.org.